vouch/vouch-proxy/README.md

 Please [submit a new issue](https://github.com/vouch/vouch-proxy/issues) in the following fashion..

+TLDR:

+- set `vouch.testing: true`
+- set `vouch.logLevel: debug`
+- conduct a full round trip of `./vouch-proxy` capturing the output..
+  - VP startup
+  - `/validate`
+  - `/login` - even if the error is here
+  - `/auth`
+  - `/validate` - capture everything
+- put all your logs and config in a `gist`.
+- `./do.sh bug_report` is your friend

+#### But read this anyways because we'll ask you to read it if you don't follow these instruction. :)

 - **turn on `vouch.testing: true`** and set `vouch.logLevel: debug`.
-- use [hasteb.in](https://hasteb.in/), or another **paste service** or a [gist](https://gist.github.com/) to provide your logs and config. **_DO NOT PUT YOUR LOGS AND CONFIG INTO THE GITHUB ISSUE_**.
+- use a [gist](https://gist.github.com/) or another **paste service** such as [hasteb.in](https://hasteb.in/). **_DO NOT PUT YOUR LOGS AND CONFIG INTO THE GITHUB ISSUE_**.
 Using a paste service is important as it will maintain spacing and will provide line numbers and formatting.
 We are hunting for needles in haystacks with setups with several moving parts, these features help considerably.
 Paste services save your time and our time and help us to help you quickly.
 You're more likely to get good support from us in a timely manner by following this advice.
-- run `./do.sh bug_report yourdomain.com [yourotherdomain.com]` which will create a redacted version of your config and logs
+- run `./do.sh bug_report secretdomain.com secretpass [anothersecret..]` which will create a redacted version of your config and logs removing each of those strings
   - and follow the instructions at the end to redact your Nginx config
-- all of those go into [hasteb.in](https://hasteb.in/) or a [gist](https://gist.github.com/)
+- all of those go into a [gist](https://gist.github.com/)
 - then [open a new issue](https://github.com/vouch/vouch-proxy/issues/new) in this repository
 - or visit our IRC channel [#vouch](irc://freenode.net/#vouch) on freenode